OPTANO/optano.algorithm.tuner/Doc/developerDoc/lingeling.md

 <dd>RandomForestAverageRank</dd>
 <dd>StandardRandomForest (same as Default)</dd>
  </dd>
- <dt>--factorParK={VALUE}</dt>
+ <dt>--factorParK={VALUE} [0]</dt>
  <dd>The factor for the penalization of the average runtime.
-Needs to be greater than 0.
-Default is 10.</dd>
+Needs to be greater or equal to 0.
+If 0, OAT sorts first by highest number of uncancelled runs and then by unpenalized average runtime.</dd>
- <dt>--rngSeed={VALUE}</dt>
+ <dt>--rngSeed={VALUE} [42]</dt>
- <dd>The random number generator seed, which generates #numberOfSeeds seeds for every instance of the Lingeling algorithm.
-Default is 42.</dd>
+ <dd>The random number generator seed, which generates #numberOfSeeds seeds for every instance of the Lingeling algorithm.</dd>
- <dt>--numberOfSeeds={VALUE}</dt>
+ <dt>--numberOfSeeds={VALUE} [1]</dt>
  <dd>Specifies the number of different seeds, which are combined with each distinct SAT instance file for evaluating the Lingeling algorithm.
-Needs to be greater than 0.
-Default is 1.</dd>
+Needs to be greater than 0.</dd>
- <dt>--memoryLimitMegabyte={VALUE}</dt>
+ <dt>--memoryLimitMegabyte={VALUE} [4000]</dt>
  <dd>Specifies the memory limit (in megabyte), which can be used for the algorithm.
-Needs to be greater than 0.
-Default is 4000.</dd>
+Needs to be greater than 0.</dd>
 </dl>

 ## A Closer Look on `lingelingMemoryLimited.sh`

-`lingelingMemoryLimited.sh` is a bash script for limiting the maximum amount of RAM that a single evaluation of Lingeling (i.e. a candidate parameterization on a specific InstanceSeedFile) can use.
-It is used by the `LingelingRunner.cs` as an adapter through which the call to the Lingeling executable is forwarded.
+The bash script `lingelingMemoryLimited.sh` is used limit the memory of each Lingeling evaluation during a tuning.
+It works as a wrapper for a single evaluation of Lingeling, which forwards the call to the Lingeling executable in `LingelingRunner.cs`.

 ```
 #!/bin/bash